Myles Ethan Lascity

 As a child of the late 1990s, Myles Ethan Lascity was always a shopper at heart; years later he would find a way to channel that passion into an academic career.

 Lascity’s research explores the intersection of fashion and consumer culture; he is especially interested in how brands create fictional worlds for customers to buy into, and how people use their clothing and personal items to communicate with others.
 Lascity employs qualitative methodologies, including interviews and semiotic analyses, to understand mass market fashion brands such as Uniqlo and Abercrombie & Fitch.

-Professionally, Lascity worked in a variety of journalism positions including as a web producer with Health.com, Runner’s World and NJ.com; a writer for the International Business Times; and, as a copy editor for Times-Shamrock Communications.
+Professionally, Lascity worked in a variety of journalism positions including as a web producer with Health.com, Runner’s World and NJ.com; a fellow for the International Business Times; and, as a copy editor for Times-Shamrock Communications.

 Ph.D., Communication, Culture and Media, Drexel University